 What is Geodon?

 Geodon (ziprasidone) is an antipsychotic medication.
 It works by changing the effects of chemicals in the brain.

 Geodon may also be used for purposes not listed in this medication guide.

 You should not use Geodon if you have a a heart rhythm disorder, a history of Long QT syndrome, uncontrolled heart failure, or if you have recently had a heart attack.

 Some medicines can cause unwanted or dangerous effects when used with Geodon, and should not be used at the same time.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

-Stop taking Geodon and call your doctor right away if you have a headache with chest pain, severe dizziness, and a fast or pounding heartbeat.
+Stop taking Geodon and call your doctor right away if you have a chest pain, severe dizziness, and a fast or pounding heartbeat.
 These could be signs of a serious heart rhythm problem.

 Before taking this medicine

 You should not use Geodon if you are allergic to ziprasidone, or if you have: